Epistemic Bias Injection: Manipulating LLM Opinion via Selective Context Retrieval: Attack on RAG Databases

-\sssec{Workflow of bias injection attack}: The core of bias injection is to produce human-like yet biased text of a target question.
+The core of \attack\ is to produce human-like yet epistemically biased text for a target question.
 Because the attacker controls the content fully, we can use an LLM to help generate these passages.
-Prior work suggests that dense retrievers tend to favor LLM-written content in retreival, so we can expect that using a state-of-the-art LLM to produce text will be effective~\cite{BiasAndFair, Dai_2024}.
-The attack process for a target question follows several steps: \begin{itemize}[leftmargin=*, labelsep=0.4em, itemsep=0.2em, topsep=0.2em] \item (1) The attacker first needs $J$ passages with different perspectives on the question $q$, to serve as \emph{candidate passages} for the attack.
+Prior work suggests that dense retrievers tend to favor LLM-written content in retrieval~\cite{BiasAndFair, Dai_2024}, so we can expect that using a state-of-the-art LLM to produce text will be effective.
+The attack process for a target question follows several steps: \begin{itemize}[leftmargin=*, labelsep=0.4em, itemsep=0.2em, topsep=0.2em] \item (1) The attacker first needs $J$ passages with different perspectives on the topic in query $q$, to serve as \emph{candidate passages} for the attack.
 One approach is to retrieve these passages via keyword search using search engines.
-Alternatively, the attacker may prompt an LLM to generate them, using the Prompt-Synthetic in Appendix~\ref{app:prompt} as the prompt:
+In practice, the attacker may prompt an LLM to generate them, using the Prompt-Synthetic in Appendix~\ref{app:prompt} as the prompt:

 where $\textbf{LLM}$ represents the LLM generation process.
 We use the latter.